Does Coffee Delay Injury Recovery?

 Caffeine may also make you stiff.
 There is evidence linking it to muscle tension and reduced flexibility, which can slow any physical therapy you may be undergoing to try to heal an injury.

 Caffeine is, by nature, a stimulant.
-It stimulates the nerves that control muscle activity and, depending on how much you consume and how your body responds, it may cause the muscles to contract and stay that way, increasing tension and tightness.
+It stimulates the nerves that control muscle activity, and depending on how much you consume and how your body responds, it may cause the muscles to contract and stay that way, increasing tension and tightness.

 Many injuries occur because of tight and imbalanced muscles.
 They shorten and limit movement and lack the suppleness you need to regain strength and endurance.
 They may also seem unable to relax fully, staying contracted or partly contracted for an extended period, leading to spasms, strains, muscle pulls and tears, and, ultimately, pain.